Signs, Symptoms & Treatment

 Benzodiazepine Addiction Treatment in Los Angeles

-Benzodiazepine addiction treatment begins with weaning an individual off the drug in a medically assisted detox, which helps to remove the drug from the system without uncomfortable and even dangerous withdrawal symptoms.
+Our Benzodiazepine drug rehab in Los Angeles begins with weaning an individual off the drug in a medically assisted detox, which helps to remove the drug from the system without uncomfortable and even dangerous withdrawal symptoms.
 Quitting cold turkey can be lethal in some circumstances and a supervising physician must be present to monitor for potentially harmful withdrawal symptoms.

 Once stabilized, individuals continue their recovery through inpatient or outpatient programs that offer cognitive therapies and counseling sessions.